Setup

 • Docker installed on your device (required for Docker-based deployments)

-• Node.js 18 or newer (required only if running the local interactive CLI outside of a container)
+• Node.js 20 or newer (required only if running the CLI stack outside of a container)

 Note: QUASAR is currently optimised for Gemini-oriented setups.
 Other providers may work, but they are not yet the primary compatibility target.